dangyajun/libunistd/README.md

 # libunistd POSIX/pthreads API for Windows

-Anyone maintaining C++ code across Windows, Linux and MacOS, needs a POSIX library to be able to do single codebase builds on Windows.
-Libunistd supports all the common Linux POSIX calls, except fork().
+Anyone maintaining C/C++ code across Windows, Linux and MacOS, needs a POSIX library to be able to do single codebase builds on Windows.
+Libunistd supports all the common Linux POSIX calls, except for fork().
 Instead of fork, use pthreads.

 Reasons to build Linux apps natively on Windows with libunistd: